It seems so easy. Search through a list of the best flat screen TVs and pick the one you want. Simple.

 You should also be aware that the model number of a TV may be different around the world.
 On this site, I am referencing the US TV model numbers.
 If you are located somewhere else, then the model number may vary.

-Some manufacturers do keep the same model number worldwide, which I think is much better.
+Some brands do keep the same model number worldwide, which I think is much better.

 In case this wasn't confusing enough, some brands will release a TV model exclusively for a particular retailer.
 So, you may see a model in one store, that isn't available anywhere else.